Warren Times-Gazette

 The Warren Times-Gazette is a weekly newspaper in Bristol County, Rhode Island covering local news, sports, business and community events.
-It is owned by East Bay Newspapers and has a paid circulation of 2,834 readers.
+It is owned by East Bay Newspapers.

+History

 The Warren Gazette was established in 1866 by retired sea captain James W. Barton who had experience working in the printing office of the Providence American before he became a shipmaster.
 Henry H. Luther was the first editor of the paper; he was succeeded by George H. Coomer, a locally known writer and poet.
 Coomer's work is showcased in the Charles Whipple Greene Museum in Rhode Island.